fable-compiler/fable-compiler.github.io/blog/Introducing-Snowflaqe.md

 ### Type-Providers to the rescue...?

 The first idea that F# developers get when looking at such problem is: "There must be a type provider for this!" and they would be right.
 In F# land, the awesome [FSharp.Data.GraphQL](https://github.com/fsprojects/FSharp.Data.GraphQL) library gives the ability to write GraphQL backends and includes a type provider for type-safe clients in F#.
-However, unfortunately since Fable 2.0 came out a long time ago around late 2018, the type provider [has been incompatible](https://github.com/fsprojects/FSharp.Data.GraphQL/issues/204) with Fable applications.
+Unfortunately, ever since Fable 2.0 came out around late 2018, that type provider [was no longer compatible](https://github.com/fsprojects/FSharp.Data.GraphQL/issues/204) with Fable applications.
 I thought I could give it a try and fix the problem in the repository, even the maintainer [John Berzy](https://github.com/johnberzy-bazinga) generously offered to help out but I couldn't get my head around the code base: type providers are really hard to write and to understand what exactly they are doing.
 Not to mention, I didn't enough experience in GraphQL itself to understand how the mapping worked by that time.

 ### Snowflaqe: code-gen back to business